Air-gapped Environment

 - Manually fetch and store a helm chart for the operator.

-- Provide image overrides for the operator in from an accessible image repository.
+- Provide image overrides for the operator from an accessible image repository.

 - Configure providers for an air-gapped environment:

-- Provide fetch configuration for each provider from an accessible location (e.g., an internal GitHub repository) or from pre-created ConfigMaps within the cluster.
+- Provide fetch configuration for each provider from an accessible location: e.g., an OCI artifact, internal GitHub/GitLab repository URL or from pre-created ConfigMaps within the cluster.

 - Provide image overrides for each provider to pull images from an accessible image repository.